pwinckles/rocfl/README.md

 architectures.
 You do _not_ need to install Rust to use them.

 1. Download and unzip the appropriate binary
-2. Execute `./rocfl --help` to verify it works
+2. Execute `./rocfl help` to verify it works

 ### Local Build